aliesbelik/poldi/README.md

 - [kafkactl](https://github.com/deviceinsight/kafkactl) - A CLI tool for managing Apache Kafka.
 - [kafta](https://github.com/electric-saw/kafta) - A modern non-JVM command-line for managing Kafka clusters written in Go.
 - [prom2json](https://github.com/prometheus/prom2json) - A tool to scrape a Prometheus client and dump the result as JSON.
+- [tanka](https://github.com/grafana/tanka) - A robust configuration utility for Kubernetes cluster, powered by the Jsonnet language.
 - [terrap](https://github.com/sirrend/terrap-cli) - A CLI tool to scan your infrastructure and identify any required changes.
 - [tf-summarize](https://github.com/dineshba/tf-summarize) - A command-line utility to print the summary of the Terraform plan.
 - [tpm](https://github.com/Madh93/tpm) - A package manager for Terraform providers.